amunategui/amunategui.github.io/_posts/2015-03-07-bagging-in-R.md

 <BR><BR>
 **Conclusion**

 Bagging is very common in competitions.
-I don’t think I have ever seen anybody win without some form of bagging.
-But, in order for this to work, your data must have variance, otherwise you’re just adding levels after levels of additional iterations with little benefit for those maininting your modelign pipeline in production.
+I don’t think I have ever seen anybody win without using some form of it.
+But, in order for this to work, your data must have variance, otherwise you’re just adding levels after levels of additional iterations with little benefit for those maintaining your modeling pipeline in production.

 This walkthrough was inspired by Vik Paruchuri and his blog entry: <a href="http://www.vikparuchuri.com/blog/build-your-own-bagging-function-in-r/" target="_blank">Improve Predictive Performance in R with Bagging</a>.